bryanmylee/esp32-gpio/README.md

-# GPIO Pins
+# Learning ESP32

-Learning how to use the ESP32 Dev board.
+Learning how to use the ESP32 DevKit.

 Testing out hardware connections and using GPIO pins.